An official website of the European Union. See all European Institutions

 The External Investment Plan will crowd in private investors, where viable business proposals meet social needs, and where limited public funds can attract private money.

-The EU approach is in perfect harmony with the G20-Africa Partnership launched by the German Presidency of G20.
-It will strengthen sustainable private sector involvement, investments in infrastructure and renewable energies, and support sustainable economic development for growth.
+The EU approach is in perfect harmony with the G20-Africa Partnership, focused on strengthening sustainable private sector involvement, investments in infrastructure and renewable energies, and support sustainable economic development for growth.